obiba/opal-doc/web-user-guide/administration/r.rst

 R Servers
 ~~~~~~~~~

 Opal can connect to several R servers.
-All these servers are expected to identical in terms of R base and packages versions.
+All these servers are expected to be identical in terms of R base and packages versions.
 If this is not the case, this can be fixed by removing/installing packages: these operations apply to all the R servers in parallel.

 Each R server can be started/stopped and log can be downloaded individually.